mangrovedao/mangrove-core/src/strategies/AUDIT_TRAIL.md

 ### src/strategies/offer_maker/market_making/kandel/KandelSeeder.sol

+A contract to do permissionless deploy the Kandel contract.

+### src/strategies/offer_maker/market_making/kandel/AaveKandelSeeder.sol

-A contract to do permissionless deploy the Kandel and AaveKandel contracts and bind to a shared router
+A contract to do permissionless deploy the AaveKandel contract and bind to a shared router

 ### Dependencies